Form going into the Quarter-final

 Key battle — Ounahi vs Mbappe

-What does this mean for Africa?
+What does the result mean for Africa?